JulianG/juliangaramendy.dev/content/blog/avoiding-non-null-assertions/index.md

 ## The Problem

 When injecting MobX stores into React components in Typescript, [the recommended approach in MobX docs](https://github.com/mobxjs/mobx-react#strongly-typing-inject) involves declaring optional props (`?`).
-This results in having to perform null checks when accessing an injected store, and MobX recommendeds using the [non-null assertion operator (`!`)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html).
+This results in having to perform null checks when accessing an injected store, and MobX recommends using the [non-null assertion operator (`!`)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html).

 ```typescript
 interface BananaProps {